microsoftgraph/msgraph-bicep-types/swagger/specification/microsoftgraph/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Radius.

 ## Getting Started

 To build the SDK for MicrosoftGraph, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run: